 - Keeps the back paws in the proper position for walking

-Unfortunately the No-Knuckling Training Sock cannot stop progressive neurological diseases like DM, but it can keep a dog walking longer and it can get a dog recovering from spinal surgery walking sooner.
+Unfortunately the No-Knuckling Training Sock cannot stop progressive neurological diseases like DM.
+But it can keep your dog walking longer and it can get your dog walking sooner when they are recovering from spinal surgery.

 Here is what professionals have to say about the device

 The No-Knuckling Training Sock has been very helpful for many of my rehabilitation patients.
 It is very lightweight and easy to put on.
 Also, I’m impressed with how comfortable it is.
 Dogs can wear it during numerous exercises or walks around the neighborhood and don’t seem bothered by it at all.